For more information about these dual-degree programs, contact the dual degree program director, Will Roach, at .

 University of Lynchburg Major

 Materials Science & Engineering

-A student pursues the dual-degree at Lynchburg College for the first three years.
+A student pursues the dual-degree at University of Lynchburg for the first three years.
 After completing 60 semester credit hours, including the General Education requirements and the required classes listed below, the student becomes eligible to apply to U.Va. as a non-degree seeking student.
 A minimum quality point average of 3.4, both in the major and overall, is required for acceptance as a non-degree seeking student.
-If accepted into the program, the student will then enroll in courses at U.Va. that complete the requirements for the undergraduate Lynchburg College major and position her- or himself for graduate studies.
-Once all of the requirements for the Lynchburg College major are completed, the student earns a BS from Lynchburg College, usually at the end of the fourth year.
+If accepted into the program, the student will then enroll in courses at U.Va. that complete the requirements for the undergraduate University of Lynchburg major and position her- or himself for graduate studies.
+Once all of the requirements for the University of Lynchburg major are completed, the student earns a BS from University of Lynchburg, usually at the end of the fourth year.

 During the year that the student earns a BS, she or he is eligible to apply for admission to the U.Va. graduate engineering program through the normal application process.
 A student may choose three degree options as part of this application: Master of Engineering, Master of Science, or PhD.
 The Master of Engineering degree is a course-based degree that is typically completed within one year.
 The Master of Science degree is a research-based degree that requires the completion of a thesis and typically takes 2-3 years to complete.

 PHYS 161-162 University Physics I and II